- Vice President for Administration

 - BS, Mechanical Engineering, Michigan Technological University

-Kerri Sleeman became Executive Director of Facilities Management at Michigan Technological University in 2013 after serving as Director, Custodial and Maintenance Services, Facilities Manager, and Associate Director, Housing Facilities.
+Kerri Sleeman became Executive Director of Facilities Management at Michigan Technological University in 2013 after serving as Director of Custodial and Maintenance Services, Facilities Manager, and Associate Director of Housing Facilities.
 Sleeman oversees Custodial and Maintenance Services, Energy Management, Engineering Services, Husky Motors, Transportation Services, Central Receiving, and Facilities Purchasing.
 Sleeman has a Master of Engineering (MEng) and Bachelor of Science in Mechanical Engineering (BSME) from Michigan Tech.

-Prior to coming to Michigan Tech in 2003, Sleeman worked as an Engineer, Design Engineer, Estimator, and Project Coordinator.
-Sleeman serves as a regional field manager for the American Association of University Women (AAUW) WAGE Effort and is a WAGE project $tart $mart trained facilitator.
+Prior to coming to Michigan Tech in 2003, Sleeman worked as an Engineer, Design Engineer, Estimator, and Project Manager.
+Sleeman is active with the American Association of University Women (AAUW) WAGE effort and is a WAGE project $tart $mart trained facilitator.
 She has been an active spokesperson and advocate for pay equality, testifying before the U.S. Senate Health, Education, Labor and Pensions Committee in 2014.
-Sleeman is a member of the Keweenaw Business and Professional Women (BPW) and serves as treasurer for the Michigan BPW Cancer Fund.
+Sleeman is a member of the Keweenaw Business & Professional women (BPW) and serves as treasurer for the Michigan BPW Cancer fund.